SAFEGUARDING

 • further initial enquiries

-• escalation to the applicable Local Authority Children's Services department for assessment and/or the police for investigation
+• escalation to the applicable Local Authority Children’s Services or the Police for investigation

-• instigation of any appropriate disciplinary, formal investigation processes and suspension of any person concerned within the Company
+• instigation of any appropriate disciplinary or formal investigative process and suspension of any person concerned within the Company

-• a referral to the Disclosure and Barring Service, Disclosure Scotland or Access Northern Ireland, or any other relevant regulatory bodies
+• a referral to the DBS, Disclosure Scotland (if applicable) or Access Northern Ireland or any other relevant regulatory body

-Any person within the Company who has allegations made against them shall be informed properly in a formal meeting of the particulars of the allegations and the relevant next steps which shall be taken.
-Such a meeting should ordinarily be held by an Allocated Safeguarding Officer.
-On certain occasions, such a meeting may not be convened until this has been approved by any authorities involved (such as the police or the relevant Local Authority).
+Any person within the Company against whom an allegation is made shall be informed properly in a formal meeting of the particulars of the allegations and the relevant next steps which shall be taken.
+Such meeting should ordinarily be held by the DSL (or Deputy) once any immediate protective steps required by authorities have been taken.
+On certain occasions, such a meeting may not be convened until approved by relevant authorities (such as the Police or local children’s social care).

 Any person from within the Company who has allegations made against them shall be treated fairly.
-All enquires, investigations and decisions taken shall be just and fair, with the safety of any child concerned at the heart of the process.
+All enquiries, investigations and decisions taken shall be just and fair, with the safety of any child at the heart of the process.

-Any person from within the Company who makes an allegation against another person from within the Company shall be listened to, taken seriously and shall be treated fairly and justly throughout the process of enquiries, investigations and decision making.
+Any person within the Company who makes an allegation against another person within the Company shall be listened to, taken seriously and treated fairly and justly throughout the process.

-Checks under the appropriate legislation should be undertaken wherever required.
-The groups of people we will usually undertake checks with the DBS, Access Northern Ireland, and Disclosure Scotland (whichever is applicable) in relation to are:
+Under the appropriate legislation, checks by the DBS (or equivalent) should be undertaken wherever required.
+The groups of people we will usually undertake checks with the DBS, Access Northern Ireland, and Disclosure Scotland (whichever is applicable) in relation to are: workshop coaches / instructors.

 SAFEGUARDING CHILDREN AT EVENTS AND ACTIVITIES